Joseline Peña-Melnyk: Healthcare

 During the 2021 legislative session, Peña-Melnyk introduced the Shirley Nathan-Pulliam Health Equity Act, a bill that would create the Maryland Commission on Health Equity to examine racial, ethnic, cultural, or socioeconomic disparities in healthcare.
 She also introduced a bill that would require the Office of Minority Health and Health Disparities to work with the Maryland Health Care Commission to publish a "health disparity policy report card" comparing the state's racial and ethnic identifiers against the state's population by demographic, and another to require licensed health professionals to undergo implicit bias training when they apply to have their licenses renewed.
 All three bills passed and became law.

-During the 2022 legislative session, Peña-Melnyk introduced a bill that would expand Medicaid for immigrants regardless of their legal status, which failed to move out of committee.
-She also introduced a bill that would provide undocumented pregnant women access to Medicaid, which passed and became law.
+During the 2022 legislative session, Peña-Melnyk introduced bills to provide undocumented pregnant women access to Medicaid and implement a $30 a month cap on insulin, both of which passed and became law.
+She also introduced a bill that would expand Medicaid for immigrants regardless of their legal status, which failed to move out of committee.
+Peña-Melnyk supported the bill again when it was reintroduced during the 2024 legislative session, during which it passed and was signed into law by Governor Wes Moore.

+During the 2023 legislative session, Peña-Melnyk introduced a bill that would authorize supervised injection sites in Maryland.